nhaarman/ellie/README.md

 org.gradle.jvmargs=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005
 ```

 Next, in IntelliJ, add a Remote Run Configuration and start debugging.
-When building the project, the debugger will halt at breakpoints in the annotation processor.
+When building the project (`gradlew build`), the debugger will halt at breakpoints in the annotation
+processor.

 License
 =======